 Lumber manufacturer websites are good places to find deck ideas for design and care.
 Some producers are regional while others sell PT lumber nationwide.

-Maintenance and Care of a Deck Built with Pressure Treated Lumber
+Maintenance and Care of a Deck Built with Pressure Treated Decking

 The key to lasting enjoyment of your PT lumber deck is to take good care of it.
 These wood deck care tips will help.